apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/service-authentication.md

 ### Service User Mappings

 For each service/subservice name combination an according mapping needs to be provided.
-The mapping binds a service name/subservice name to a JCR system user.
+The mapping binds a service name/subservice name to a JCR system user or a principal (since version 1.3.4, see [SLING-6939](https://issues.apache.org/jira/browse/SLING-6963)).
 This is configured through an OSGi configuration for the factory configuration with PID `org.apache.sling.serviceusermapping.impl.ServiceUserMapperImpl.amended` (added in [SLING-3578](https://issues.apache.org/jira/browse/SLING-3578)).
 There you can set one configuration property named `user.mapping` getting a String array as value where each entry must stick to the following format:

-    <service-name>[:<subservice-name>]=<authorizable id of a JCR system user>
+    <service-name>[:<subservice-name>]=<authorizable id of a JCR system user>|"["<principal name>{","<principal name>}"]"

+The principal based mapping (enclosed in square brackets) is in general faster than the authorizable id based one.
+Also it allows to directly reference multiple principals which are all considered to calculate the access rights for the configured service session/resource resolver.
+The principal based mapping does not consider group memberships of the underlying users, though.

-The according user must exist at the point in time where `ResourceResolverFactory.getServiceResourceResolver(...)` or `SlingRepository.loginService(...)` is called.
+The according user/principal must exist at the point in time where `ResourceResolverFactory.getServiceResourceResolver(...)` or `SlingRepository.loginService(...)` is called.
 If you rely on one of those methods in your `activate` method of an OSGi component you should make sure that you defer starting your OSGi component until the according service user mapping is in place.
-For that you can reference the OSGi service `ServiceUserMapped` (see Section `ServiceUserMapper` above), optionally with a target filter on property `subServiceName` (in case such a subservice name is used).
+For that you can reference the OSGi service `ServiceUserMapped` (see Section `ServiceUserMapper` above for details), optionally with a target filter on property `subServiceName` (in case such a subservice name is used).
 The service `ServiceUserMapped` does not expose any methods but is only a marker interface exclusively used to defer starting of other OSGi components.
-However this waits only for the mapping configuration to be available, it does not wait for the service user itself to be available.

 Example OSGi DS Component